 In an effort to prevent spread of this devastating disease to other islands, the Hawai‘i Board of Agriculture approved an emergency quarantine measure on intrastate movement of ‘ōhi‘a and ‘ōhi‘a products.

 Rapid ‘Ōhi‘a Death (ROD) is caused by two strains of the fungus Ceratocystis that until now, where unknown to science.
-Ceratocystis lukuohia, destroyer of ‘ōhi‘a and Ceratocystis huliohia, over-turner of ‘ōhi‘a.
+Ceratocystis lukuohia, destroyer of ‘ōhi‘a and Ceratocystis huliohia, turning of ‘ōhi‘a.
 Both fungi infect and kill ‘ōhi‘a by attacking the vascular system of the tree.
 These fungal strains haven’t been seen before and there is no known cure for this new disease, but the quarantine will afford researchers more time to look for ways to mitigate the impacts.
-Both ROD fungi have been detected on Big Island and Kaua‘i.

 Everyone is asked to help stop the spread of ROD by following these 5 steps: